Burkdrake/clarity-vacation-share/README.md

 - Resort share ownership
 - Vacation club memberships

-The contract allows property owners to create vacation packages by specifying details like location, number of shares, and price per share.
-Users can then purchase shares in these packages, with all transactions and ownership records stored securely on the blockchain.
+The contract allows property owners to create vacation packages by specifying details like location, number of shares, price per share, and cancellation fee percentage.
+Users can purchase shares in these packages and cancel their bookings with automated refund processing.
+All transactions and ownership records are stored securely on the blockchain.

+## Cancellation Policy
+Each vacation package can have its own cancellation fee percentage set by the owner.
+When a booking is cancelled:
+- The shares are returned to the available pool
+- A refund is processed automatically minus the cancellation fee
+- The booking record is removed from the system